tldr-pages/tldr/pages/common/flac.md

 # flac

-> Encodes, decodes and tests flac files.
+> Encodes, decodes and tests FLAC files.
 > More information: <https://xiph.org/flac>.

 - Encode a WAV file to FLAC (this will create a FLAC file in the same location as the WAV file):